hipeta/arrow-macros/README.md

   (some-converter <> :encode (detect-encoding-of <>)))  ; => this sends http request for one time

 ```
 Original library (https://github.com/rplevy/swiss-arrows) doesn't have this feature.
 I need this for my local small project so add it.
-It doesn't change the original diamond wand behavior but if you found any problems or improvements, please report me.
+It doesn't change the original diamond wand behavior but if you find any problems or improvements, please report me.

 ## Notes